DocHoncho/avgame/docs/ImplementationProgress.md

 # AVGame – Implementation Progress

 > **Purpose:** Track the progress of implementation against the phases defined in the Implementation Plan.
 This document serves as a living record of completed work, current focus, and upcoming tasks.
+>
+> **IMPORTANT:** This document should be updated regularly as tasks are started, completed, or modified.
+Refer to [CONTRIBUTING.md](../CONTRIBUTING.md) for guidelines on keeping this document up-to-date.

 ---